rosen-bridge/operation/docs/watcher/deploy-docker.md

 initialHeight: <latest height>
 ```

-> Note: Fill this part using the 10 latest blocks.
+> Note: Fill with a recent block height (e.g. 10 blocks before).
 You can find Ergo latest blocks [here](https://explorer.ergoplatform.com/en/latest-blocks).

+> Note: Once watcher started scanning from the initial block, changing this config wont affect the watcher behavior.
+In case you need to restart the watcher from an earlier block consider removing volumes.

-5. (JUST ERGO WATCHER) You need to update the commitment validity threshold to match with ergo network:
+5. (JUST ERGO WATCHER) You need to update the commitment validity threshold to match with Ergo network:

 ```yaml
 transaction: